Conjugate flow action functionals: The conjugate flow

-Coordinate flows being functionals of the solution to a field equation are obviously not new in the scientific literature.
-For instance, in the context of symmetry analysis of partial differential equations the so-called non-classical symmetries \cite{Bluman} are remarkable examples of solution-dependent transformations.
-Similarly, in classical Lagrangian fluid dynamics the trajectories of the fluid elements in space are obtained as local functionals of the velocity field $U^j\left(x^k,t\right)$ that solves, e.g., the Navier-Stokes equations ($x^k$ is a fixed Cartesian coordinate system)
+Coordinate flows that are functionals of the solution to a field equation are obviously not new in the literature.
+For instance, in the context of symmetry analysis of partial differential equations the so-called {\em non-classical symmetries} \cite{Bluman} are remarkable examples of field-dependent transformations.
+Similarly, in classical Lagrangian fluid dynamics the trajectories of fluid elements in space are obtained as {\em local functionals} of the velocity field $U^j\left(x^k,t\right)$ that solves, e.g., the Navier-Stokes equations ($x^k$ here are fixed Cartesian coordinates)